cesarderio/reading-notes/401-reading-notes/class-15.md

 #### Depth First traversal

 [Depth first traversal is where we prioritize going through the depth (height) of the tree first.
-There are multiple ways to carry out depth first traversal, and each method changes the order in which we search/print the root.
-Here are three methods for depth first traversal:
+There are multiple ways to carry out depth first traversal, and each method changes the order in which we search/print the root.](https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-15/resources/Trees.html#:~:text=Depth%20first%20traversal%20is%20where%20we%20prioritize%20going%20through%20the%20depth%20(height)%20of%20the%20tree%20first.%20There%20are%20multiple%20ways%20to%20carry%20out%20depth%20first%20traversal%2C%20and%20each%20method%20changes%20the%20order%20in%20which%20we%20search/print%20the%20root)

-Pre-order: root >> left >> right
-In-order: left >> root >> right
-Post-order: left >> right >> root](<https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-15/resources/Trees.html#:~:text=Depth%20first%20traversal,left%20%3E%3E%20right%20%3E%3E%20root>)

 #### Breath First traversal